pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 Congratulations!
 But, unfortunately, it's only on your computer.
 To sell this new award-gaining game, we need to distribute it.

-That's what we will talk about in our last chapter: deployment.
+That's what we will talk about in the last chapter: deployment.

 [background]: ./-img/background.png